Tiny-Earth/DemoSite/site/src/summative.md

 Summative assessments play a role beyond merely assigning grades to students.
 They serve as invaluable tools for evaluating student learning and providing feedback to both learners and instructors.

-For the learners, summative assessments serve as pivotal milestones in a course’s trajectory, marking significant targets for students to strive toward.
-Summative assessments also hold students accountable for their learning and represent indicators of their increasing expertise and competence in the subject matter as they move toward understanding.
+For learners, summative assessments serve as milestones in a course trajectory, marking significant targets for students to strive toward.
+Summative assessments also hold students accountable for their learning and represent indicators of their increasing skill development and competence in the subject matter.
 Assessment drives learning; students tend to focus on what will be assessed.

 For instructors, summative assessments provide essential data to gauge the extent to which students have met predefined objectives, as well as identifying areas where additional support may be required.
 As a scientific instructor, collecting and analyzing this data is crucial in refining your teaching practice [ebert2003disciplinary](@cite) and is aligned with calls to teach science the same way it is practiced (AAAS, 1990; Annenberg/CPB, 1997; NRC, 1997, 1999; Bransford et al., 1999; Pellegrino et al. 2001; Cech, 2003).